apsun/AniConvert/README.md

 - [Python](https://www.python.org/downloads/) 2.7 or above (Python 3 is supported)
 - A folder full of videos to convert!

+## Usage notes

+If HandBrakeCLI is not in your PATH, you may place it in the same directory as the script, or specify the path manually.

 ## Example usage

 - Convert a folder of videos using default settings: `aniconvert.py path/to/folder`